-- Drill test high potential near surface exploration targets at Kwanika-Stardust and Lorraine.1 - Evaluate the potential for combining the Lorraine Project with the Kwanika-Stardust Project into a larger project with shared infrastructure. - De-risk exploration at East Niv by seeking to leverage capital from a strategic partner and continue to seek accretive deals for the Company's other non-core assets.
+- Drill test high potential near surface exploration targets at Kwanika-Stardust and Lorraine. - Evaluate the potential for combining the Lorraine Project with the Kwanika-Stardust Project into a larger project with shared infrastructure. - De-risk exploration at East Niv by seeking to leverage capital from a strategic partner and continue to seek accretive deals for the Company's other non-core assets. - Continue to build on the solid record of engagement and collaboration with First Nations that is critical to advancing exploration and mining projects in British Columbia.

-1 Please see NorthWest's press releases dated June 21, 2023 and July 6, 2023 available under the Company's profile on SEDAR+ and at www.northwestcopper.ca
+&lt;sup>1 Please see NorthWest's press releases dated June 21, 2023 and July 6, 2023 available under the Company's profile on SEDAR+ and at www.northwestcopper.ca